chc-code/findadapt/README.md

 ## Output options
 - `-o prefix`,str, optional, the prefix for the output results, if not specified, will infer from the input file
-- `-quiet / -q` , toggle, suppress the pyahocorasick not installed warning
+- `-quiet / -q` , toggle, suppress the warning message if pyahocorasick not installed
 - `-cut / -cutadapt/ -trim`  flag,  run the cutadapt process; require the cutadapt already installed and available in PATH
 - `-pw_cutadapt str`  the path of cutadapt, the default is from PATH
 - `-v / -verbose` flag, display the log information in the terminal